 - Three days, first weekend of August

 - Travel Tip: Buy one of the small beer mugs (great souvenirs!) from the info booth for 3.50€.
-Every booth will have at least one beer on tap (Bier vom Fass) which they’ll fill up in your mug for 1.50€.
+Every booth will have at least one beer on tap (Bier vom Fass) which they’ll fill up in your mug for as little as 1.50€.
 There’s no pfand (bottle deposit) if you use the souvenir mug.